Little Cities was my initial brand management responsibility at nDreams Publishing and what a glorious way to start!

-The lure of classic city building nostalgia is always strong, with a loyal fanbase of folks who fuss over tax revenue, zoning and occasional kaiju attacks…but being real, is that fun in a headset?
-Is it form of expression desirable enough for you to go into VR for?
-The true player-first innovation of Little Cities is that it doesn’t dump an established ‘flat’ genre in a headset - it (literally) leans into the form factor and crafts a city building game that is elevated by being played in VR.
+Of course, the lure of classic city building nostalgia is always strong, with a loyal fanbase of folks who long to fuss over tax revenue, zoning and occasional kaiju attacks…but being real, is such a detail-centric genre actually more fun in VR?
+The true player-first innovation of Little Cities is that it doesn’t dump an established ‘flat’ genre in a headset - it (literally) leans into the form factor and crafts a city building game that is better being played in VR.

-As the title evolved to new platforms and thus, new audiences, I guided the Little Cities brand through sensitive evolutions that dialled up different strengths while maintaining that core cosy DNA.
-For example, for a more traditionally ‘core’ audience on PlayStation VR2, shifting the focus to escapism, sandbox creativity and headspace to balance the deliberately ‘low stakes’ nature of the gameplay.
+As the title evolved to new platforms and thus new audiences, I guided the Little Cities brand through sensitive evolutions that dialled-up different strengths while maintaining that core cosy DNA.
+For example, for a more traditionally ‘core’ audience on PlayStation VR2, shifting the focus to escapism, sandbox creativity and ‘headspace’ to counter-balance the deliberately ‘low stakes’ nature of the gameplay.

 Little Cities (Meta Quest)